By Borneo specialist Nicki

 Trek in Bako National Park

-Bako National Park is only an hour away from Kuching, and will probably be your first experience of rainforest.
+Bako National Park is only an hour away from Kuching.
 A coastal reserve, it’s only accessible by boat, so coming and going is timed with the tide and requires a little flexibility.

 The park is an ecosystem of mangroves that meet steep cliffs, very different to Borneo’s other parks.
 It’s a habitat where pitcher plants (shaped like jugs with a lid that closes in on trapped insects) and wild orchids grow freely.